ENG 102: Composition II

 - be able to use several common academic genres, including annotated bibliographies, reports, research studies, scholarly reviews, etc.;

-- be more adept at addressing different academic audiences, including how to discover the specific conventions for communicating in a range of academic communities;
+- be more adept at addressing different academic audiences, including how to discover the specific conventions for communicating, researching, and circulating knowledge in a range of academic communities;

 - know how to conduct focused research using a range of library resources, including the library catalog and databases of scholarly articles;